Page Reviewed / Updated - January 27, 2021

 Ohio, unfortunately offers few programs that provide direct, non-Medicaid, financial assistance for care as many other states do.
 However, there is one such program worth mentioning.

 The Ohio Elderly Services Program (ESP) provides in-home personal care and homemaker services.
-Other benefits include medical transportation, durable medical equipment, personal emergency response systems, adult day care, meal delivery, and respite care.
+Other benefits include medical / non-medical transportation, durable medical equipment, personal emergency response systems, adult day care, meal delivery, and respite care.

 There is also a Residential State Supplement (RSS) program, which is provided by the Ohio Department of Mental Health.
 RSS provides financial assistance towards the cost of adult group homes, adult foster care, and assisted living.
 Personal care assistance, medication monitoring, and recreational activities may also be provided in the residential setting.
 In order to be eligible, one must be enrolled in Medicaid.